google/perforce-utils/google_sso/README.md

 An interesting alternative is to deploy HAS to App Engine Flex as a custom container, although there might technical challenges in doing so due to App Engine's use of a reverse proxy to manage traffic through a load balancer.

+## Logs

+In case things go wrong with the Perforce setup, these are the logs to lookout for.

+NOTE: SERVER_ROOT represents the place where the Perforce server is installed.
+In this
+      tutorial it would be `/opt/perforce/servers/demo`.
+NOTE: HAS_ROOT represents the HAS installation (default: `/opt/perforce/helix-auth-svc`).

+- Perforce logs: these are the logs of the Perforce application itself.
+  - Location: `${SERVER_ROOT}/logs/log`
+- HAE: these represent the auth extension logs within the Perforce application.
+These *are not* the logs of the HAS server.
+  - Location: `${SERVER_ROOT}/root/server.extensions.dir/<SOME ALPHANUM ID>/1-data/log.json`
+- HAS: these are the logs of the HAS application.
+  - Location: `${HAS_ROOT}/auth-svc.log`